DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-03-05-postcodes.md

 - the UCAS API requires postcodes to be a certain length
 - our geocoding of the address will not be accurate

-There isn’t specific guidance in the design system for validating postcodes, but [there’s a discussion in the backlog](https://github.com/alphagov/govuk-design-system-backlog/issues/82).
+There is not specific guidance in the design system for validating postcodes, but [there’s a discussion in the backlog](https://github.com/alphagov/govuk-design-system-backlog/issues/82).

 For our case all postcodes will be in England, which avoids many of [the special cases](https://en.wikipedia.org/wiki/Postcodes_in_the_United_Kingdom#Special_cases).